 - 1. Property brought into the state for temporary use by a nonresident. - 2.
 Property already taxed in another state, to the extent of the tax paid there. - 3.
 Temporary storage in Illinois of property acquired and later used outside the state, or that is altered and, as altered, used outside the state. - 4.
 Building materials temporarily stored in Illinois if acquired by a registered combination retailer and construction contractor, either inside or outside Illinois, and used outside Illinois by incorporating it into realty outside Illinois. - 5.
-Property acquired outside the state by a nonresident and used for at least 3 months before being brought into Illinois for use here. - 6.
-Used property moved to Illinois by a business formerly not operating in Illinois, if the property has been bought and used in the business outside Illinois for at least 3 months. - Motor fuel acquired outside Illinois and brought into the state in fuel supply tanks of locomotives engaged in freight hauling and passenger service in interstate commerce. - 8.
-Food for human consumption off the premises where sold; and prescription and nonprescription medicines, medical appliances, and insulin, urine testing materials, syringes, and needles used by diabetics, if used by a person living on Medicaid in a licensed nursing home.
+Property acquired outside the state by a nonresident and used for at least 3 months before being brought into Illinois for use here.

-9. Motor vehicles weighing over 8,000 pounds and subject to the commercial distribution fee (see "Driver's License & Vehicle Fees" on page 24).
+- 6. Used property moved to Illinois by a business formerly not operating in Illinois, if the property has been bought and used in the business outside Illinois for at least 3 months. - 7.
+Motor fuel acquired outside Illinois and brought into the state in fuel supply tanks of locomotives engaged in freight hauling and passenger service in interstate commerce. - 8.
+Food for human consumption off the premises where sold; and prescription and nonprescription medicines, medical appliances, and insulin, urine testing materials, syringes, and needles used by diabetics, if used by a person living on Medicaid in a licensed nursing home. - 9.
+Motor vehicles weighing over 8,000 pounds and subject to the commercial distribution fee (see "Driver's License & Vehicle Fees" on page 28).
 This exemption also applies to repair and replacement parts, if the vehicle qualifies for the rolling stock exemption.
+This exemption ended for transactions after June 2005.
+But motor vehicles and trailers that previously qualified for the exemption remain exempt as long as the taxpayer continues paying the Commercial Distribution Fee in later registration years.